raulmax319/sm64plus/DEV_CHANGELOG.md

 - Altered the default presets slightly.

 ### Fixes:
-- Fixed a bug that would cause the level progression to break when "Tie Bowser's Sub to Missions" and "Stay in Course After Getting a Star" settings are both enabled.
+- Fixed a bug that would cause the level progression to break when \"Tie Bowser's Sub to Missions\" and \"Stay in Course After Getting a Star\" settings are both enabled.
 - Fixed custom player colors affecting other objects in the game.
 - Made fixes mouse movement in the Mario's face screen.
 - Made Mario's face not get affected by the custom player colors.
 - Fixed some inconsistencies with some internal setting names, which would result in with unpredictable behavior.

 ### Launcher:
+- Made various small improvements to the launcher.
+- Completely overhauled the way controller button mapping works.
+Now you have to assign buttons to actions, not the other way around.
+This should make it much easier to remap non-standard controllers for the game.
 - Made the launcher load the recommended preset value when a setting is missing from the settings file.
 This should fix many issues caused by upgrading the game from older versions.
 - Fixed incorrect preset loading behavior and reverted it back to how it functioned prior to v2.1.0.
 - Made the launcher reload settings after closing the game.
 - Fixed the menu position incorrectly moving around when you minimize the launcher window while it's in fullscreen.
-- Added all the new option types for the new settings fields.
+- Fixed the launched game appearing behind the launcher window.
+- Fixed many more minor bugs.